LucasGabrielfl0/Cubesat-Dashboard/README.md

 <h1 align="center"> ATLAS-DASHBOARD</h1>

 <p align="center">
-  Graphical User interface for the ATLAS GroundStation
+  Graphical User interface for the ATLAS Ground Station, part of the ODYSSEY CubeSat project
 </p>

 FIGURE: PIC OF THE DASHBOARD